 Airbnbs also can also charge security deposits, which most BNBs do not.
 However, both types of rentals can charge guests for excessive damage done to the property and guests agree to pay when they complete their booking.

 If you have more questions about how Airbnb was founded and what the company’s vision is moving forward, check out my [Airbnb Founders Article]!

 How Does Airbnb Make Money and What Percentage do They Take?

 Airbnb has taken advantage of the growing popularity of the “sharing economy”.
 Other services like Uber, Lyft, Grubhub, Doordash, and so many more connect service providers (like rental owners and restaurants) with customers (like people who need a ride or a place to stay).
 The service providers act like independent contractors and can work for themselves to facilitate the selling of goods and services.

 In the case of Airbnb, the actual company itself has very little physical capital.
-They created a website which they now update and maintain, but hosts do most of the legwork to find guests willing to pay for accommodation.
+They created a website that they now update and maintain, but hosts do most of the legwork to find guests willing to pay for accommodation.
 Hosts handle most of their own advertising, and guests handle all of their finding and comparing rental units.